 The Gatlinburg Hat is made using fair isle crochet techniques.
 It is very much like tapestry crochet.

-You float your yarn along the back instead of working around it in your stitches.
+With fair isle crochet you float your yarn along the back instead of working around it in your stitches.
+This ensures that the yarn doesn’t show up in your stitches, and helps you have more control of the tension as well.

 This pattern is a great beginner pattern for those who have never done fair isle or tapestry crochet.